 The Koyeb Serverless Platform has built-in service mesh and discovery, which enables your microservices to locate one another and encrypts their inter-service communication.
 Koyeb's mesh network is available across all regions, and zero-configuration is needed to benefit from the built-in service mesh.
 Check out our documentation for more information about our service discovery and mesh.

-Koyeb is a developer-friendly platform that offers git-based deployment, native autoscaling, a built-in CDN and global edge network, and much more.
+Koyeb is a developer-friendly platform that offers git-based deployment, native autoscaling, a built-in CDN and global edge network.
 Use it to deploy web apps and services, Docker containers, APIs, event-driven functions, cron jobs, and more.
 Start connecting the services of your app today by signing up!